If you are new to the planning process you should first find out do I need planning permission?

 You can apply for planning permission yourself or you can use an agent or other person to submit your application for you.

-Submit a planning application online via the Planning Portal, which guides you through your online application, offering help and guidance at every stage.
+via the Planning Portal, which guides you through your online application, offering help and guidance at every stage.

 You can purchase any maps and site location plans needed to support your application from the Planning Portal website, and also upload supporting documents and pay fees online when applying.